 Making Scents: The Story of Perfume

-For millennia people have used fragrance to scent both their bodies and their surroundings.
+Throughout history, fragrance has been used to scent both the body and our surroundings.
 With just one drop, perfume has the potential to stir memories, awaken the senses and even influence how we feel about ourselves.
-But what's the story behind this liquid luxury in a bottle, now found on the shelves of department stores - and homes - worldwide?
+But what’s the story behind this liquid luxury in a bottle, now found on the shelves of bathrooms and department stores worldwide?